 And while Duncan didn’t use his streak of good luck to win the lottery, he said it doesn’t matter, because he has his family and his health, and that’s enough for him.

 Whether you’re a patient or a caregiver, a pancreatic cancer diagnosis isn’t something you have to go through alone.
-Contact Patient Central, where a highly trained and compassionate Associate can help you access personalized services, all FREE of charge.
+Contact PanCAN Patient Services, where a highly trained and compassionate Case Manager can help you access personalized services, all FREE of charge.